Filibuster: Senate

-On November 21, 2013, the Democrat-controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of all executive and judicial nominees, excluding Supreme Court nominees, rather than the 3/5 of votes previously required.
-On April 6, 2017, the Republican controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of Supreme Court nominees.
-A 3/5 (60 vote) supermajority is still required to end filibusters on legislation.
+On November 21, 2013, the Democratic-controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of all executive and judicial nominees, excluding Supreme Court nominees, rather than the three-fifths of votes previously required.
+On April 6, 2017, the Republican-controlled Senate voted 52 to 48 to require only a majority vote to end a filibuster of Supreme Court nominees.
+A three-fifths (60 vote) supermajority is still required to end filibusters on legislation.

 While president, Donald Trump spoke out against the 60-vote requirement for legislation on several occasions.
-In opposition to Trump, then-Senate Majority Leader Mitch McConnell committed to not abolish the filibuster for legislation; in April 2017, a broad mix of 61 senators (32 Republicans, 28 Democrats, and one independent) signed a letter stating their support for the 60-vote threshold and their opposition to abolishing the filibuster for legislation.
+In opposition to Trump, Senate Majority Leader Mitch McConnell committed to not abolish the filibuster for legislation; in April 2017, a broad mix of 61 senators (32 Republicans, 28 Democrats, and one independent) signed a letter stating their support for the 60-vote threshold and their opposition to abolishing the filibuster for legislation.

-In 2021, the Senate filibuster's past, particularly its historical usage in blocking civil rights legislation, a practice described by the Associated Press as racist, fueled arguments for its end.
-On January 19, 2022 the Democratic controlled Senate voted to change the filibuster.
-The vote, however, failed 52-48, due to the defection of Democratic Senators Joe Manchin and Kyrsten Sinema.
+In 2021, the Senate filibuster's past, particularly its historical usage in blocking civil rights legislation, a practice described by the Associated Press as racist, fuelled arguments for its end.
+On January 19, 2022, the Democratic-controlled Senate voted to change the filibuster.
+The vote, however, failed 52–48, due to the defection of Democratic Senators Joe Manchin and Kyrsten Sinema.

+On April 1, 2025, Cory Booker gave the longest senate speech in American history, known as Cory Booker's marathon speech, surpassing the previous record of Strom Thurmond's filibuster of the Civil Rights Act of 1957.
+This speech, however, was not a filibuster, as there was no vote on a bill being blocked.

 House of Representatives

 In the United States House of Representatives, the filibuster (the right to unlimited debate) was used until 1842, when a permanent rule limiting the duration of debate was created.
 The disappearing quorum was a tactic used by the minority until Speaker Thomas Brackett Reed eliminated it in 1890.
 As the membership of the House grew much larger than the Senate, the House had acted earlier to control floor debate and the delay and blocking of floor votes.
-The magic minute allows party leaders to speak for as long as they wish, which Kevin McCarthy used in 2021 to set a record for the longest speech on the House floor (8 hours and 33 minutes) in opposition to the Build Back Better Act.
+The magic minute allows party leaders to speak for as long as they wish, which Hakeem Jeffries used in 2025 to set a record for the longest speech on the House floor (8 hours and 44 minutes) in opposition to the One Big Beautiful Bill Act.